M0M0-M/csc4792-project_team_28/README.md

 ### Conclusion

 This initial exploration provides a clear understanding of the dataset’s structure, content distribution, and potential quality issues.
 It confirms that the dataset is suitable for text classification tasks but will require preprocessing before modeling.

+# 3. Data Preparation

+The Data Preparation phase focuses on cleaning, transforming, and structuring the dataset so that it is suitable for modeling.
+This stage is often the most time-consuming but also the most critical, as the quality of the data directly impacts the performance of machine learning models.

+Key objectives of this phase include:

+- **Data Cleaning**: Addressing issues identified during the Data Understanding phase such as missing values, duplicates, or inconsistencies in the text data.
+- **Feature Engineering**: Creating new features from the raw text (e.g., word counts, character lengths, presence of keywords) that may improve model performance.
+- **Data Transformation**: Converting the dataset into formats usable by machine learning algorithms, such as encoding categorical variables and standardizing numerical features.

+Every decision taken in this phase will be clearly documented with explanations for the chosen cleaning and transformation methods.
+The final output of this phase will be a clean, structured dataset ready to be used in the Modeling phase.